andrastoth021/ultimate_workbook/english.md

 Hibernate maps Java classes to database tables and from Java data types to SQL data types and relieves the developer from 95% of common data persistence related programming tasks.

 Hibernate sits between traditional Java objects and database server to handle all the works in persisting those objects based on the appropriate O/R mechanisms and patterns.

+### Transaction
+> Transactions in Java, as in general refer to a series of actions that must all complete successfully.
+Hence, if one or more action fails, all other actions must back out leaving the state of the application unchanged.
+This is necessary to ensure that the integrity of the application state is never compromised.

 ### Authentication